alxlit/coffeescript-php/README.md

 * Rewriter.
 * Some of the nodes (21/31 so far).

-The nodes are the focus at the moment.
-Right now I'm just blindly porting them to PHP, once that's done they'll undoubtedly need tweaking.
+Right now I'm trying to get the lexer and rewriter working 100%.

 ### Todo